knowm/XDropWizard/README.md

     curl -X POST http://localhost:9090/admin/tasks/removejobtrigger?TRIGGER_NAME=SampleJob3-Trigger
     curl -X POST "http://localhost:9090/admin/tasks/addcronjobtrigger?TRIGGER_NAME=SampleJob3-Trigger&JOB_NAME=SampleJob3&CRON_EXPRESSION=0/45%20*%20*%20*%20*%20?"
     curl -X POST "http://localhost:9090/admin/tasks/addcronjobtrigger?TRIGGER_NAME=SampleJob3-Trigger&JOB_NAME=SampleJob3" --data-urlencode "CRON_EXPRESSION=0/45 * * * * ?"

+**Note:** If you intend to asynchronously stop jobs, read this: The Job termination mechanism works by setting a flag that the Job should be terminated, but it is up to the logic in the Job to decide at what point termination should occur.
+Therefore, in any long-running job that you anticipate the need to terminate, put the method call checkTerminated() at an appropriate location.

 ## Yank